USGS Water Science Centers are located in each state.

 StreamStats for South Dakota: StreamStats is a Web-based Geographic Information System (GIS) that provides users with access to an assortment of analytical tools that are useful for water-resources planning and management, and for engineering design applications, such as the design of bridges.
 StreamStats allows users to easily obtain streamflow statistics, drainage-basin characteristics, and other information for user-selected sites on streams.
 StreamStats users can choose locations of interest from an interactive map and obtain information for these locations.
 Separate applications have been established for each State that has implemented StreamStats, such as South Dakota.

 NWIS Mapper: Are you looking for a new way to access water data?
 This interface provides a map view of the locations of sites with USGS water data.
-Google Maps are used to provide speed and versatility in a format that is familiar to many users.
 Simply zoom into your area of interest, select your site types using the checkboxes provided, and click on your site.
 For more information on how to use NWIS Mapper visit http://wdr.water.usgs.gov/nwisgmap/instructions.

 Black Hills Area Floods Since 1877